 If you have diabetes, exercise offers surprising benefits.
-As it lowers your stress levels, it lowers your blood sugar level and may even reduce your insulin requirements.
+Not only does it lower your stress levels, it may also lower your blood sugar level and may even reduce your insulin requirements.

-How much exercise is right for you?
-For people with diabetes, The National Institutes of Health (NIH) recommends 150 minutes of aerobic exercise each week.
-Exercise is so important for people with diabetes that the American Diabetes Association recommends that these patients miss no more than two days of aerobic exercise in a row.
+Exercise is so important for people with diabetes that The National Institutes of Health (NIH) recommends 150 minutes of aerobic exercise each week.
+And the American Diabetes Association recommends that you miss no more than two days of aerobic exercise in a row.

 5 exercises for people with diabetes

-- Walking — Because anyone can do it almost anywhere, walking is the most popular exercise and one we highly recommend for people with diabetes.
-Thirty minutes to one hour of brisk walking, three times each week is a great, easy way to increase your physical activity.
+- Walking — Because anyone can do it almost anywhere, walking is the most popular exercise and highly recommended for people with diabetes.
+Spending 30 minutes of brisk walking, five times each week is a great way to increase your physical activity.
 You can even break this 30 minutes down into 10-minute sessions three times a day.

 - Tai Chi —This Chinese form of exercise uses slow, smooth body movements to relax the mind and body.
-In 2009, researchers at the University of Florida studied 62 Korean women assigned to one of two groups—a control group and an exercise group that began a regular practice of Tai Chi.
-Those who completed the tai chi sessions showed significant improvement in blood sugar control.
-They also reported increased vitality, energy and mental health.
+Studies have shown those who complete tai chi sessions show significant improvement in blood sugar control.
+They also report increased vitality, energy and mental health.

 - Swimming — Swimming stretches and relaxes your muscles and doesn’t put pressure on your joints, which is great for people with diabetes.
 For those with diabetes or at risk for developing diabetes, studies show it improves cholesterol levels, burns calories and lowers stress levels.
-To get the most benefit from swimming, we recommend that you swim at least three times a week for at least ten minutes and gradually increase the length of the workout.
-Make sure to have a snack and monitor blood sugars.
+To get the most benefit from swimming, we recommend that you swim at least three times a week for at least 10 minutes and gradually increase the length of the workout.
 Lastly, let the lifeguard know that you have diabetes before you get in the pool.

 Before starting an exercise program, talk to your doctor to be sure the exercise you choose is safe and appropriate for your type of diabetes.
 Remember to start slowly, especially if you have not been physically active for a while.